iv461/icey/icey/doc/source/publish_subscribe.md

 ```

 Key differences to regular ROS are:
-  - The lifetime of the publisher is bound to the lifetime of the node: You do not have to store the subscriber in the node class, i.e. do bookkeeping, ICEY does this for you
+  - The lifetime of the publisher is bound to the lifetime of the node: This means, you don’t need to store the publisher as a member in the node class (i.e. do bookkeeping)
-  - `create_publisher` returns a `stream, but you can access the ROS-publisher using `steam.publisher`
+  - `create_publisher` returns a `Stream`, (you can access the `rclcpp::Publisher` using `stream.publisher`)
   - If no quality of service is given, a uses the so called *system default*

 ### Awaiting `publish`

 Publishing a message with reliable quality of service involves two steps: sending the message and waiting for an acknowledgment (ACK) from the receiver.
 The actual sending is a synchronous operation, but the arrival of the ACK is asynchronous: we don't know when (or if) we will receive the ACK from another node.
-This means that `publish' with reliable quality of service is actually an asynchronous function.
+This means that `publish` with reliable quality of service is actually an asynchronous function.
 Calling `publish` is very similar to calling a service in terms of the sequence of operations.
-ROS treats publishing a message as a fire-and-forget task: The `publish` call sends the message, but does not wait for the ACK to be received, and returns immediately after the message is sent.
+ROS treats publishing a message as a fire-and-forget task: A call to `publish` sends the message, but it does not wait for the ACK to be received, and instead returns immediately after the message was sent.

-What we want therefore is a publish function that returns a promise and allows to be awaited.
-By calling `co_await publish(<message>)`, we suspend execution until the has ACK arrived.
+What we want therefore is a publish function that returns a promise, allowing the ACK to be awaited via `co_await publish`.
-This also allows to have the old behavior: We simply do not need to `co_await` if it is undesired.
+This would also allow to have the old behavior: We do not actually need to `co_await` the `publish`-call, but we *can*
 This is how many other message passing libraries implement a `publish` function [1, 2, 3, 4].

-__Unfortunately, ROS does not provide an asynchronous API for waiting on the ACK, only a synchronous one (`rclcpp::PublisherBase::wait_for_all_acked`).
-This is a fundamental limitation of ROS 2 (at the RMW API layer), and for this reason ICEY cannot provide an awaitable `publish' function.__
+Unfortunately, ROS does not provide an asynchronous API for waiting on the ACK, only a synchronous one (`rclcpp::PublisherBase::wait_for_all_acked`).
+This is a fundamental limitation of ROS 2 (at the RMW API layer), and __for this reason ICEY cannot provide an awaitable `publish` function.__

 It would be required to add an asynchronous `async_wait_for_all_acked` to the RMW API so that an  an awaitable `publish` function can be implemented.

-# References
+## References

 - [1] `await writer.WriteAsync` [using channels in C#](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels)
 - [2] `send(...).await` using [Tokio channels in Rust](https://tokio.rs/tokio/tutorial/channels)